 Ripe tomatoes will be a little tender but won't be mushy.
 They'll smell like a tomato, give them a sniff, and if they smell great, they're probably ready to eat.

 Make sure your tomatoes are blemish and bruise-free.
-Juicy tomatoes will be heavy for size.
+Juicy tomatoes will be heavy for their size.

 Italian Tomato Salad